 The UDE 4.10 also makes work much easier for developers of complex timer algorithms for the Bosch Generic Timer Module (GTM).
 Where previously only assembler code was used, development and debugging in conjunction with corresponding compilers from TASKING or HighTec can now be done on the basis of C source code too.

 Especially for the AURIX 2G family, the integrated FLASH programming module of the UDE 4.10 and the separately available FLASH/OTP programming tool UDE/Memtool have been extended with additional functions for smooth support of software-over-the-air.
 This means that it is now possible to create the prerequisites on the device for secure software updates via an existing internet connection later in the field.

 In addition to UDE 4.10, PLS introduces two new trace modules for its UAD2next, the all-round access device for state-of-the-art debugging and target communication via CAN.
 The first module supports parallel trace and offers up to 250 MBit/s transfer speed with 12 bits and 125 MHz (DDR).
 The second module supports serial trace interfaces based on the AURORA protocol and transmits the trace data generated by the target via two lanes with a transfer speed of up to 1.25 GBit/s.
 Both modules can easily be plugged into the robust expansion slot on the front of the UAD2next.

-The new UDE 4.10 beocmes available for download in March.
+The new UDE 4.10 beocmes available for download at the beginning of April.